Session Recordings show you the full visitor journey in one place

 Focus on visitors that matter to your current project with session filtering

 Even with all this powerful information available, it’s worth noting Lucky Orange always prioritizes data security.
-This is why, when people type in form fields, you’ll in place of the actual information provided.
+This is why, when people type in form fields, you’ll see asterisks in place of the actual information provided.

 Choosing optimization goals for your e-commerce store